Step 4: Full View

 If the contractor takes no corrective action after Engineer A reports concerns about Engineer B's competence, should Engineer A escalate to the state licensing board and withdraw from the project, or continue participation while deferring to the contractor's authority over the retention decision?

-Escalate to Licensing Board and Withdraw Board's choice Notify the state licensing board of the ongoing competence violation and withdraw from the project, recognizing that contractor inaction has exhausted internal remedies and that continued participation would constitute complicity in a foreseeable public safety harm.
+O1 Notify the state licensing board of the ongoing competence violation and withdraw from the project, recognizing that contractor inaction has exhausted internal remedies and that continued participation would constitute complicity in a foreseeable public safety harm.
+Board's choice

 The progressive escalation norm establishes that Engineer A's ethical obligation does not terminate at contractor notification: if the contractor fails to act, the obligation advances to state licensing board notification.
 The public welfare paramount principle, combined with the catastrophic and irreversible nature of structural footing failure, materially lowers the escalation threshold beyond what would apply to a less safety-critical assignment.
 Continued participation after contractor refusal to act lends professional credibility and implicit endorsement to an ongoing competence violation, risking complicity.
 Withdrawal alone is insufficient because it does not protect the public from the ongoing risk, licensing board notification is independently required.